Back

 Picture of Michelle Nickens

-Prior to joining IIR, Ms. Nickens worked with the Florida Department of Law Enforcement (FDLE).
-Her first assignment was as an operations and management consultant supervising the Criminal History Accounting section.
-She also worked as a management review specialist and senior management analyst in the Investigations and Forensic Science Program, with responsibilities including developing and implementing policy, supporting domestic security initiatives, strategic planning, creating and monitoring performance measures, reviewing budget and resource allocations, and serving as project lead on numerous projects.
+Before joining IIR, Ms. Nickens worked with the Florida Department of Law Enforcement (FDLE).
+Her first role was as an operations and management consultant supervising the Criminal History Accounting section, responsible for processing more than $24 million.
+She also worked in the Investigations and Forensic Science Program, with responsibilities including developing and implementing policy, supporting domestic security initiatives, strategic planning, creating and monitoring performance measures, reviewing budget and resource allocations, and serving as lead on numerous projects.
 Ms. Nickens served on the team that drafted the Florida Domestic Security Plan after 9/11.
-Her last position with FDLE was as a policy and systems administrator, supervising the activities mentioned above as well as the Florida Analyst Academy, information systems, and accreditation.
-Ms. Nickens received the Ritchie Grant Values Award at FDLE in 1997 and was honored with a Program and Department Award for Performance in both 1999 and 2000.
+Her last position with FDLE was as a policy and systems administrator, supervising the above activities as well as the Florida Analyst Academy, information systems, and accreditation.
+Ms. Nickens received the Ritchie Grant Values Award at FDLE in 1997 and was honored with a Program and Department Award for Performance in 1999 and 2000.